 Recognising these traits can help you distinguish keratosis pilaris from other skin conditions.
 If unsure, a healthcare professional can offer clarity and treatment options.

-Keratosis pilaris is a chronic condition that may require ongoing management.
-Keratosis pilaris treatment focuses on reducing the appearance of the bumps and improving the overall texture of the skin.
-Treatment options include self-care measures, topical treatments, and, in some cases, medical procedures.
+Keratosis pilaris is a chronic skin condition that requires ongoing care.
+Treatment focuses on reducing the appearance of bumps and improving skin texture.
+Various self-care measures, topical treatments, and medical procedures can help manage the condition effectively.

-Be patient and consistent with your treatment plan, as it may take several weeks or months to see noticeable improvements.
-If you have concerns or your condition worsens, consult with a dermatologist for personalised advice.
+Being consistent with the treatment plan is essential, as it may take several weeks or months to see noticeable improvements.
+If symptoms worsen, consulting a dermatologist for personalised advice is recommended.

 Dry skin can worsen your symptoms of keratosis pilaris.
 You can manage dry skin in the following ways: